One of the most common questions we are asked is: What is the advantage of choosing powder coating over painting?

 What is Powder Coating?

 Powder coating is dry powder that comes in thousands of shades and colors.
-It is applied to a product’s surface, adhering due to a electrostatic charge being applied to the powder and the product your powder coating being grounded.
+It is applied to a product’s surface.
+It adheres due to an electrostatic charge being applied to the powder and the product your powder coating being grounded.

 Powder coatings tend to be applied in heavier coats in comparison to paint.
-After application, powder coating is cured in an oven which completes the application process and helps protect the surface.
+After application, we cure powder coating in an oven.
+This completes the application process and helps protect the surface.

 The powder can be made of any number of products: polyester, polyurethane, polyester-epoxy, straight epoxy, and acrylics.
-Powder coating is a finishing process that yields a thick, hard finish that is tougher than conventional paints.
-Powder coating can be found on a range of products, from household appliances to automobile parts.
+The powder coating finishing process yields a thick, hard finish that is tougher than conventional paints.
+Powder coating is commonly found on household appliances and automobile parts.

 The Advantages of Powder Coating over Liquid Paint